anmarjarjees/express-app/README.md

 }
 ```
 8. Running our application based on the command below from Express Docs (Guide):
+NOTE: make sure you are inside the actual project folder
     - On MacOS or Linux, run the app with this command:
         > DEBUG=myapp:* npm start